urvil-naik/Airline-Delay-Decoded/README.md

 ## Pillar 1 — Economics: The Make-Up Time Phenomenon

+**What:** When a flight departs late, can the airline recover that lost time in the air — and what determines whether it can?

 **How:** Engineered `Make_Up_Time = DepDelay − ArrDelay` for delayed flights.
 Applied Random Forest + SHAP to identify what drives in-air recovery.
 LOWESS confirmed a nonlinear threshold effect before modelling.

 - 70.9% of delayed flights recover some time in the air
-- Mainline carriers recover **5.20 min** vs **2.83 min** for regional — a 2.36 min gap per delayed leg
+- Mainline carriers recover **5.20 min** vs **2.83 min** for regional - a 2.36 min gap per delayed leg
-- Departure delay size is the strongest driver; recovery kicks in sharply beyond ~30 min delays
+- Departure delay size is the strongest driver; recovery kicks in sharply beyond ~150 min delays
-- Random Forest: R² = 0.026, RMSE = 16.3 min
+- Random Forest: R² = 0.026, RMSE = 16.3 min the low R² - reflects inherent noise in recovery behavior

 ---

 ## Pillar 2 — Operations: Geographic Contagion of Delays

+**What:** Do delays spread through the network in a structured way, and which airports act as the primary transmission hubs?

 **How:** Clustered OD routes by delay signature (K-Means, K=3) to show delays are structured.
 Then used tail-number logic to track consecutive legs on the same aircraft, computing Transmission Rate, Propagation Slope, and Propagation Factor per airport.
 Airports clustered into three tiers.